ossec/ossec-docs/docs/manual/rules-decoders/rule-lists.rst

 Rules
 ~~~~~

-A rule would use the following systax to look up a key within a CDB database.
+A rule would use the following syntax to look up a key within a CDB database.

 Positive key match
 ^^^^^^^^^^^^^^^^^^